fleetdm/fleet/handbook/product/README.md

 If a bug is unreleased or [critical](https://fleetdm.com/handbook/engineering#critical-bugs), it is addressed in the current sprint.
 Otherwise, it may be prioritized in the Estimated for the next sprint.
 If a bug [requires drafting](https://fleetdm.com/handbook/engineering#in-product-drafting-as-needed) to determine the expected functionality, the bug should undergo [expedited drafting](#expedited-drafting).

-If a bug is not addressed within 6 weeks, [it is sent to the product team for triage](https://fleetdm.com/handbook/engineering#in-engineering).
-During the sprint kickoff review ritual, each product group PM should review every bug which is marked in this way with the Head of Product and recommended whether a bug should be kept for the next sprint or de-prioritized.
-A de-prioritized bugs might include action items such as documentation of the defect.
-The Head of Product then reviews the bug recommendations with the CEO in the bug de-prioritization review ritual.
+If a bug is not addressed within six weeks, it is [sent to the product team for triage](https://fleetdm.com/handbook/engineering#in-engineering).
+Each sprint, the Head of Product meets with the group product managers to review these bugs (churned bug review).
+In this session, bugs are categorized as follows:

-If a bug should be kept for the next sprint, the group PM should
+- **Continue**: the bug should be prioritized in the next sprint.
-- Remove the :product label.
+- **Needs prioritization**: the bug will likely not be worked on within the next six weeks, but it is still a valid bug.
+- **De-prioritized**: the issue will be closed and the necessary subsequent steps will be initiated.
+This might include updating documentation and informing the community.

+After aligning with the group product managers, the Head of Product meets with the CEO and Director of Product Development to discuss and finalize the outcomes for the churned bugs.

+Once outcomes have been approved by the CEO, Product Operations will complete the churned bug clean-up ritual.
+Below are the steps for each category:
-- Move the bug to the "Inbox" column on the bugs board and assign it to the appropriate EM.
+- **Continue**: Product Operations should remove the `:product` label, move the bug ticket to the 'inbox' column on the bug board, and assign it to the appropriate group's Engineering Manager.
+- **Needs prioritization**: Product Operations should remove both the `bug` and `:product` labels, then apply the `needs prioritization` label.
+- **De-prioritized**: Product Operations should close the issue and, as the DRI, ensure all follow-up actions are finalized.

 ## Writing user stories
 Product Managers [write user stories](https://fleetdm.com/handbook/company/development-groups#writing-a-good-user-story) in the [drafting board](https://app.zenhub.com/workspaces/-product-backlog-coming-soon-6192dd66ea2562000faea25c/board).
 The drafting board is shared by every [product group](https://fleetdm.com/handbook/company/development-groups).